 G-Coin offers a seamless experience to save, send, spend, and redeem gold in real-time, 24/7.
-The blockchain technology and smart contract platform traces responsibly sourced gold from a mine to a refinery and to a vault and then digitizes that gold into secure G-Coin tokens for trade around the world.
+Blockchain technology and smart contract platform traces responsibly sourced gold from a mine to a refinery and to a vault, and then digitizes this gold into secure G-Coin tokens for trading around the world.

 Acquiring new users is one of the keys to success.
 As a regulated brand-new company, G-Coin is required to identify new customers and verified their identity during an onboarding process.
 That is why G-Coin needs to have it seamless, with a high-security level and low risk.

 Blockchain is an evolving technology.
 Design decisions should be made with an understanding of the principles which blockchain is built on, and how people perceive it.